 A core Mamba activity is our partners’ ongoing implementation of nine innovative pilot projects/actions to improve mobility and service accessibility for residents in rural areas.
 The pilots include transport on demand (ToD) services; car sharing and ride sharing applications; mobility as a service (MaaS) systems; and combined mobility solutions.
 The pilots will be tested by users, and results, success factors, barriers etc. will be documented.
 Ultimately, the pilots will serve as transferable solutions for other rural areas in the Mamba partner regions and beyond.
-The results will be presented at six local mobility seminars; at a final conference for all Mamba stakeholders in Berlin 2020; and in the coming Mamba database and rural mobility compendium.
+The results will be presented at six local mobility seminars; including a final conference for all Mamba stakeholders in 2020; and in the coming Mamba database and rural mobility compendium.

 Learn more about each pilot action below – including contact persons!